2023 ADOPTED BUDGET

 FISCALLY CONSERVATIVE PRACTICES

-The 2023 proposed budget reduces the property tax rate by 5%, keeping the levy within the tax cap and continuing to provide Saratoga County homeowners the lowest county property tax rate in the State at $2.12 per $1,000 of assessed value.
+The 2023 adopted budget reduces the property tax rate by 5%, keeping the levy within the tax cap and continuing to provide Saratoga County homeowners the lowest county property tax rate in the State at $2.12 per $1,000 of assessed value.
 This will provide on average a 5% property tax cut for homeowners and businesses.

 The County makes a conservative sales tax revenue projection of $150 million, amidst national soaring inflation and uncertainty in future consumer spending habits.
 This is a decrease of $4 million compared with 2021 sales tax receipts and approximately $8 million less than expected 2022 revenues.